-Bursa Malaysia Bhd also offers derivatives market trading.
-Under the derivatives segment products such as Gold futures, Crude Palm Oil Futures (FCPO), Options on Crude Palm Oil Futures (OCPO).
+Bursa Malaysia also offers derivatives market trading.
+It’s derivatives segment products includes Gold futures, Crude Palm Oil Futures (FCPO), Options on Crude Palm Oil Futures (OCPO), and the FBMKLCI Futures.

-Bursa Malaysia Bhd is the sole company in Malaysia that has been empowered to manage the stock exchange and also the derivatives market, making it the sole monopoly in this business segment!
+Bursa Malaysia Bhd is the sole company in Malaysia empowered to manage the stock exchange and the derivatives market.
+Hence, this makes it the sole national monopoly in this business segment!

 Value (4/5): ⭐ ⭐ ⭐ ⭐